Call Center

 Inbound Call Center

 The first of the two types of call centers is an inbound call center that receives and handles phone calls from current and potential customers.
 Instead of actively making calls, these center agents react to situations initiated by customers and find effective ways to resolve them accordingly.
-These call centers often field inbound customer services like expert technical support, over-the-phone order processing, advertisement inquiry, and so forth.
+These call centers often field inbound customer services like expert technical support, over-the-phone order processing, advertisement inquiries, and so forth.

 The idea behind designing one of these centers is to keep agents as productive and busy as possible.
 This allows them to be the most effective when customers call.
-Technologies like intelligent call routing, IVR, and customized on-hold announcement are often relied on to reduce call drops and improve customer satisfaction.
+Technologies like intelligent call routing, IVR, and customized on-hold announcements are often relied on to reduce call drops and improve customer satisfaction.
 In the inbound call center, first call resolution (FCR), average waiting time, abandoned call rate, transfer rate and customer satisfaction score (CSAT) are the top metrics to measure.
 Call centers value these metrics because they are frequently tasked with delivering customer service to dissatisfied or frustrated customers.
 It’s imperative to provide a good experience.

 Outbound Call Center